Samsung Galaxy Watch 8

-The Samsung Galaxy Watch 8 (stylized as Samsung Galaxy Watch8) is a series of Wear OS-based smartwatches developed by Samsung Electronics.
-It was officially announced on July 9, 2025, at the Galaxy Unpacked event held in Brooklyn, New York City, United States, alongside the Galaxy Z Fold 7 and the Galaxy Z Flip 7 series, as well as the Samsung Galaxy Watch 8 Classic and Galaxy Watch Ultra(2025).
+The Samsung Galaxy Watch 8 (stylized as Samsung Galaxy Watch8) is a series of Wear OS-based smartwatches developed and marketed by Samsung Electronics.
+It was officially announced on July 9, 2025, at the Samsung's Galaxy Unpacked event held in Brooklyn, New York City, United States, alongside the Galaxy Z Fold 7, the Galaxy Z Flip 7 and its FE-based model, as well as the Samsung Galaxy Watch 8 Classic and Galaxy Watch Ultra 2025.